 Many people recommend going the day after it rains right before sunset.

 The views are incredible.
 You really don't realize how big Santiago is until you see it from that far up.
-There's no where to eat or anything on the viewing levels yet but that's OK it's totally worth it.
+There's no where to eat or anything on the viewing levels yet, but that's OK because it's totally worth it.

 Some reviewers stated they wished they had some open air access at the viewing level since they have to take their pics through glass but I can understand how that would be a safety concern.

 There's never really too many crowds but it does cost more on weekends and holidays.
 Look for the signage above every window to help you pick out landmarks!

 Fantasilandia is an amusement park located in Santiago.
 Great for

 children of all ages and adults too.
 At under $15 per person (as of 9/2015), it's a great value!